Skip to content

 • Model Management:

-• Added automatic timeout handling for pending inference requests to prevent queue blockage.
+• Added automatic timeout handling for pending prediction requests to prevent queue blockage.

 • Implemented automatic timeout for accepted jobs that remain in accepted state too long.